Nyerguds/MobiusMapEditor/README.md

 * Maps loaded from file are now seen as 'modified' if any issues were detected that made the editor change or discard data during the loading process.
 * The triggers check feedback (TD only) now also uses the large window used for showing the map load errors.

+v1.4.2.0:

+* Menu items related to map actions will now be disabled if no map is loaded.
+* Fixed "Destroy attached object" trigger in RA not being seen as valid on units.
+* Added power balance evaluation tool.
+* If a map is saved without a map name set in the map settings, the filename will be filled in as name.
+* Expanded the "View" menu to enable and disable drawing for all possible map elements and indicators on the map.
+* Vehicle previews are now shown in a more dynamic south-west facing.
+* When a map is opened, the editor will load theater-specific icons into the toolstrip.
+* Resource placement is now disabled in Interior theater.
+* Map loading now checks if map objects exist in the specified theater.
+* An image export function has been added.
+This will mirror the current items enabled in the "View" menu.
+Its size is determined by the "ExportScale" setting in "CnCTDRAMapEditor.exe.config".
+* Fixed a glitch that made the trigger dropdown of the opened tool stop functioning correctly after editing the triggers.
+* Template 'BRIDGE1H' in RA now shows its full available tileset.
+Seems this is an odd corner case where Westwood were the ones who forgot to cut it out properly, but that does make its two last tiles valid.
+* The editor will now detect when, on Red Alert maps, the obsolete tile with id 255 is used as 'clear' terrain, and will only show a single message about it.
+There is an "IgnoreRaObsoleteClear" setting in "CnCTDRAMapEditor.exe.config" to disable filtering out this tile, though that is only useful for research purposes.
+* Fixed the map panel crashing when a repaint is done on an already-closed map.
+This happenen when a map was opened, then another one was loaded but showed the load errors dialog, and then something (like "Show Desktop") triggered a repaint of the editor.
+* Changed all scaling settings to floating point numbers, making them much more accurate.
+* Building labels for fake buildings and for the rebuild priority will now scale correctly with the map scaling settings, meaning they should always remain the same size relative to the building.
+* Indicator lines like the map border, cell occupation indicators and the yellow selection box will now scale with the map scaling settings, meaning they don't become bigger when reducing the graphics scale.
+* Aftermath units can now be enabled and disabled in the "Map Settings" window.
+Disabling this will clear any expansion units from the map and from Teamtypes.
+* When Aftermath units are detected on map load, but the Aftermath units setting was not enabled in the ini, the loading system will enable the Aftermath units setting.
+* All waypoints in the triggers and teamtypes dialogs now show their coordinates.
+* Vastly optimised map bounds dragging.
+* Map bounds dragging will no longer revert when releasing the [Ctrl] key before the mouse button.
+* The label shown when dragging the map border now appears on the inside of the bounds, exactly a cell away from the bounds, and only updates on every cell change.
+* Map bounds dragging will change the border at the moment you cross the halfway point between cells, rather than when entering a new cell, making it much more intuitive.
+* Drag-scrolling, which is normally middle mouse button, now also works by holding down the space bar, to support devices (like laptops touch pads) without middle mouse button.
+* Drag-scrolling is now much more accurate.
+* Fixed an issue in the triggers where data got reset if you switched between two triggers that both had a field that contained the same numeric data.
+* Teamtypes now show the House in the list.
+* Teamtypes in Red Alert maps now filter out the triggers list to unit-applicable triggers only.
+* Teamtypes and triggers can now be selected by clicking anywhere on their row, rather than having to click specifically on the text in the row.
+* The check on multiplayer waypoints being placed down now correctly checks only the specific player start waypoints, rather than just any waypoints including the special singleplay ones.
+* The possible multiplayer waypoints to place on a map now go from 0 to 15.
+* If the mission is marked as single player scenario, the first waypoints are no longer indicated as player start positions with a "P" prefix.
+* Mods will now only be loaded for maps targeted at their respective game, meaning common assets can be overridden differently by TD and RA mods.

 ### Possible future features